Front end Engineer

 Each pa...read more

-Q2.
-Write a code to find if the input date is today or tomorrow based on the current date.
-If it's not today or tomorrow, output the no of days difference between the input date and the current date.
+Q5.
+Write code to determine if an input date is today or tomorrow based on the current date.
+If it's neither, output the number of days difference between the input date and the current date.

 Code to find if input date is today/tomorrow or no of days difference from current date.